erikaperciliano/DashGo/README.md

 # Proposal 🔥
 An administrative dashboard was developed using the Chakra-UI library whose concept is the declarative interface.

-This application was developed in a fully responsive way..
+This application was developed in a fully responsive way.

 # Tecnologies 🚀
 Next.js ⚛️ <br />